ava-labs/avalanche-docs/docs/subnets/elastic-subnets-parameters-reference.md

 # Elastic Subnets Parameters Reference

-All Avalanche Subnets are created permissioned; later they can be turned into elastic subnets.
+All Avalanche Subnets are created permissioned; later they can be turned into elastic Subnets.

-In this reference we list the structural parameters defining Permissined and Elastic Subnets.
+In this reference we list the structural parameters defining Permissioned and Elastic Subnets.
-We also illustrate the constraints that these parameters must satisfy when we create or transform subnets.
+We also illustrate the constraints that these parameters must satisfy when we create or transform Subnets.

 ## Elastic Subnet Parameters

 Note: `PercentDenominator = 1_000_000` is the denominator used to calculate percentages

-`Subnet ids.ID`: the subnet ID.
+`Subnet ids.ID`: the Subnet ID.
 Constraints:

 * `Subnet` must be different from `PrimaryNetworkID`.